 - Tons of antioxidants.
-Not only is echinacea high in antioxidants, it also contains compounds called alkamides, which improve antioxidant activity.
+Not only is echinacea high in antioxidants, but it also contains compounds called alkamides, which improve antioxidant activity.

 - Boosts the immune system.
-Studies have shown echinacea may help the body to fight viruses and infection by boosting the immune system.
+Studies have shown that echinacea may help the body to fight viruses and infection by boosting the immune system.
 A review of 14 studies showed that it helped lower the risk of catching colds by 50% and shortens the cold duration.

 - May lower blood sugar levels.
 Test tube studies have shown echinacea to lower blood sugar levels.

 - Prevent cancer.
-In test tube studies, echinacea was found to prevent cancer cell growth or even kill cancer cells.
+In test-tube studies, echinacea was found to prevent cancer cell growth or even kill cancer cells.

 Ways to Eat Echinacea

 Echinacea is commonly made into echinacea tea.
-Because of its strong flavor, its commonly mixed with lemongrass or mint.
+Because of its strong flavor, it’s commonly mixed with lemongrass or mint.
 You can also find it in tablet forms, as well as capsules, liquids and gummies.

-The next on the list of foods that start with E, is the Evergreen Huckleberry.
+The next on the list of foods that start with E is the Evergreen Huckleberry.
 The Evergreen Huckleberry is s plant with berries and leaves that can be eaten.
 It looks very similar to the previous elderberry fruit.

-They are found in Northwest United States and were historically consumed by Native American tribes.
+They are found in the Northwest United States and were historically consumed by Native American tribes.
 The berries are a deep blue or purple color.
 Evergreen Huckleberries are very good and people would often travel great distances for them.